 Does Toxic Baby Formula Cause NEC?

-Yes, studies have found that cow’s milk-based formula like Enfamil and Similac may greatly increase the risk preemie infants will develop NEC, potentially resulting in wrongful death, surgical NEC, or long-term health problems for babies who survive.
+Yes, toxic baby formula can cause NEC.
+Studies have found that cow’s milk-based formula like Enfamil and Similac may greatly increase the risk that preemie infants will develop NEC, potentially resulting in wrongful death, surgical NEC, or long-term health problems for babies who survive.

 How is NEC Caused by Baby Formula like Similac or Enfamil?

 Similac and Enfamil products contain cow’s milk that has been hydrolyzed, or broken down, to remove certain proteins known to cause allergic reactions.
 However, when given to premature or low birth weight babies, Similac or Enfamil may cause NEC at much greater rates than is associated with babies fed breast milk, donor milk, or breast milk-based formula.

 For years, studies have established a link between baby formula and NEC among premature babies.
 However, Similac and Enfamil failed to include NEC warnings or information for hospitals and parents about the risk associated with their product.

 How Much Does Formula Increase the Risk of NEC?

 As early as 1990, a NEC study published in the medical journal The Lancet found that NEC from baby formula may be 6 to 10 times more likely among babies fed cow’s milk products like Similac or Enfamil, compared to breast milk.
 For preemie babies born at more than 30 weeks gestation, the NEC risk was 20 times more common with cow’s milk formula products.